Overdrafts are meant for short-term borrowing. Longer periods of overdraft use can be expensive and result in avoidable charges.

 If you’re an HSBC UK customer, you may find it useful to use a tool like Balance After Bills – a feature in the HSBC UK Mobile Banking app.
 It shows how much you could have left once scheduled bills (standing orders and Direct Debits) are taken into account.

-You can also recieve text alerts to let you know when you go into your overdraft – or are about to – so you can try to avoid overdraft charges.
+You can also receive text alerts to let you know when you go into your overdraft – or are about to – so you can try to avoid overdraft charges.
 This service is set up automatically when you take out an HSBC current account, but you can choose to opt out.

 To see how much an overdraft could cost you over a period of up to 31 days, use our overdraft cost calculator.